Santhosh-Ilaiyaraja/fitness-website/README.md

 ---

-**Built with ❤️ for the Emerge Nutrition team and their amazing AI-powered nutrition app!**
+**Built with ❤️ for the NutriTrack team and their amazing AI-powered nutrition app!**